RyuZhihao123/Interactive-Artistic-LowPoly-Image-Converter/README.md

 # Edge_Drawing
-Implementation of Edge Drawing Algorithm with Qt, which can produce high-quality edge segments, which are clean, well-localized and one-pixel wide.
+Implementation of Edge Drawing Algorithm with Qt, which can produce high-quality edge segments, which are clean, well-localized and one-pixel wide, refering to the paper[1].

-This project is implemented by RyuZhihao123 using Qt, refering to the paper[1].
+This project is implemented by ***RyuZhihao123*** using *Qt*.
 Users can get egdes which are one pixel wide and clean from an input image.

 ## Reference:
 [1] Cihan Topal, Cuneyt Akinlar.
 'Edge Drawing:A combined real-time edge and segment detector'.